moerwald/c-sharp-git-hooks/README.md

 ```

 The script sources a `helper.ps1`-file ,which contains functions used by `pre-commit.ps1` and `pre-push.ps1`,  and a `functionsToInterfaceAgainst.ps1`-file, which function that the use might customize for her own needs.
 Based on that the base flow is decoupled from the user's needs. `Invoke-InStashedEnvironment` stashed ALL files (regardless if indexed or not) to ensure that the compile operation is only called with commit diff. `Invoke-InStashedEnvironment` takes a `scriptblock`-object as parameter, which is invoked after the stash operation.
 After the `scriptblock`-object was invoked the old workspace state is restored.
 In the stashed environment ```git status``` is used to find the changed filenames, which are stored in the `$status` array. `Test-RelevantFileChanged` decides if one of the files has a `cs` or `csproj` suffix.
 If so the code has to be compiled before committing it. `Test-RelevantFileChanged` and `Invoke-BuildScript` are located in `functionsToInterfaceAgainst.ps1`.
 It is assumed that `Invoke-BuildScript` set the PowerShell automatic variable `$LASTEXITCODE` to a value unequal zero in case of failure.
 If so, the commit process is canceled by the `throw` statement.
-In the background `Invoke-BuildScript` calls the ```build.ps1```-script (generated via Nuke) with the ```compile``` target.
+In the background, `Invoke-BuildScript` calls the ```build.ps1```-script (generated via Nuke) with the ```compile``` target.
 The target is defined in [Build.cs](https://github.com/moerwald/c-sharp-git-hooks/blob/feature/repo-description/build/Build.cs).

 The same pattern is used during the GIT push process.